victorliangsh/ai-storefront-ops-copilot/docs/local-tool.md

 2. Fill in the product name, target customer, customer problem, benefits, and price range.
 3. Click `Generate Storefront Assets`.
 4. Review the generated product-page copy and launch checklist.
+5. Click `Copy Markdown` to copy the generated draft into a document, README, or product-page planning file.

 ## Current Status